fpgadeveloper/ethernet-fmc-axi-eth/docs/source/updating.md

    * For AC701, KC705, KCU105, VCU118, ZC702, ZC706 and ZCU102 download the BSP from the
      [Xilinx downloads] page
-   * For MicroZed, PicoZed, ZedBoard, and UltraZed-EV contact your [Avnet rep](https://www.avnet.com)
+   * For PicoZed, ZedBoard, and UltraZed-EV contact your [Avnet rep](https://www.avnet.com)

 3. Update the BSP files for the target platform in the `PetaLinux/bsp/<platform>` directory.
    These are the specific directories to update: